 Tropical Storms in July

 There’s no place that won’t blow your mind in Niue in July.
-Selecting where to spend your days will come down to preference and maybe a bit of crowd management.
-Not that we ever experienced any crowds in Niue to be fair.
+Selecting where to spend your days will come down to preference and maybe a bit of crowd management; not that we ever experienced any crowds in Niue.
 Best of all, the whale swimming season kicks in in July.
-This leaves you with more choices than you have time for!
+This leaves you with more things to do than you have time for!

 Experience a Village Show Day – There are 14 villages spread around Niue’s coastline.
 Each of them gets to showcase its colourful culture during its own show day.
 July falls right in the middle of the show day season so, with a bit of luck, you will be able to see one for yourself.

 Road Trip – Niue is pretty small.
 When was the last time you drove across an entire country in less than 30 minutes?
-Getting behind the wheel of a rental car is a great way to make the most of your time on the island.
+Getting behind the wheel of a rental car or on the peddles of an electric bike is a great way to make the most of your time on the island.
 There are plenty of coves, caves and reefs to check out.
-We recommend planning your trip alongside tide’s time and heading to the popular Limu Pools as soon as the tide is in before everybody else arrives!
+We recommend planning your trip alongside the tide’s time.

 July Packing List for Niue